DivyansheNegi/Network-Intrusion-Detection-System/README.md

 # Network-Intrusion-Detection-System
-A machine learning-based network intrusion detection system to classify and detect cyber threats.
+This is a machine learning-based network intrusion detection system to classify and detect cyber threats.